 “I heard some Japanese company came to Aarhus and lots of Japanese families have moved here.”
 “Thanks to it, the first Japanese supplementary school in Jutland was also built.”
 “Anyway, what is the company?
 What are they doing?”
 “The name of company is surely Vestas-what …, or Mitsubishi…something, I am not sure….”

 This is the opportunity for you to get answers to such questions.
 On 1st of April, 2014, MHI Vestas Offshore Wind A/S has launched as a joint venture company between Mitsubishi Heavy Industry (MHI) of Japan and Vestas Wind Systems of Denmark.
 As the company name literally shows, this company was established to deal with offshore wind turbine business.
 It is the first group company of MHI in Northern Europe, it has significant strategic meaning and its business has been going well.
 So, our colleagues and their family have been struggling and also enjoying working and living in Denmark, even though so many cultural clashes and depressing weather have sometimes troubled most of us.
 In this lecture I would like to share the company overview including strategic implications and historic background, its relation with Japanese industry or society and precious experience we have got for the last two and half years through cultural integration in our work place.
-We are looking forward to seeing lots of Danish and Japanese people who are interested in collaboration between Danes and Japanese.
+We are looking forward to seeing lots of people who are interested in collaboration between Danes and Japanese.

 Den 5. maj er børnenes dag i Japan.
 Kendama, karuta, koma og go… Prøv forskellige traditionelle spil og lege fra Japan.
 Børn såvel som voksne er meget velkomne!!
 Vi leger også ude, hvis vejret er til det.
 Alle er meget velkomne til selv at tage noget japanske legetøj med!